ZsakaiBalint/portfolio-website/README.md

 * to get the exact copy of all branches in the repo, run this powershell script (for windows users): `branches.ps1`

 ## How to commit your changes to this remote repository
+* First, checkout the branch you want to work on: `git checkout branchname2`
-* First, open your favourite IDE and make your first changes to the codebase i. e.
+* Open your favourite IDE and make your first changes to the codebase i. e.
 VS Code.
 * If you finished working, stage all changes: `git add .`
 * Commit your changes: `git commit -m "Your commit message here"`
-* Push the changes: `git push origin main`
+* Push the changes: `git push`

 ## Where can you read and edit the documentation
 you can find the documentation of this repo in the [Wiki section](https://github.com/ZsakaiBalint/portfolio-website/wiki)